DweebsUnited/CodeMonkey/projects/README.md

 RestlessTiger - WIP, really neat
     Idea for a self modifying system that could be initialized with a vibrating table

+RichVenom
+    Random actors on an expanding circle

 RoughDonut
     A mimic-ing of SandStroke
     Drawing waves with a constant density in the x axis Later incorporated into Mercury

+RustyNeptune
+    RGB rock-paper-scissors
+    This gets really unsettling very quickly

 SadJazz
     Circle movement sand painter
     Uses some fun color palette manipulation

+SandyFist
+    BitterFist with sandpainting...
+    Not sure why this was a separate project

+SatanistSwan
+    Plotter inspired line flow field multicolored generator Intersects lines with grid squares, overlaying several colors

 SlidingLlama - WIP
     Water drop on voronoi diagram